olvlvl/symfony-dependency-injection-proxy/README.md

 [![Packagist](https://img.shields.io/packagist/dt/olvlvl/symfony-dependency-injection-proxy.svg)](https://packagist.org/packages/olvlvl/symfony-dependency-injection-proxy)

 This package provides a proxy generator for [Symfony's dependency injection component][1] that generates super tiny, super simple proxies, especially when [compared to Symphony's default implementation][2].
+Here are some differences:

+- Can proxy `final` classes.
+- Can only proxy classes with interfaces.
+- The generated proxies are self-contained.
+- The package is ~10Kb and doesn't have dependencies, other than `symfony/dependency-injection` of course.
+- The package can be removed once the proxies have been generated.

 > If you're not familiar with proxy services, better have a look at [Symfony's documentation][3] before going any
 > further.

+## How it works

-The generator works with the following assumptions: the service we want to proxy implements an interface and services using that service expect that interface too.
-Pretty normal stuff.
-Consider the following code, where an `ExceptionHandler` service requires a logger implementing `LogInterface`:
+The generator works with the following assumptions: the service we want to proxy implements an interface, and services using that service expect that interface, following the [dependency inversion principle][4].
+Now, consider the following code, where an `ExceptionHandler` service requires a logger implementing `LoggerInterface`:

 ```php
 <?php